Porting Your Mortgage

 Check Portability

-We review your current mortgage contract to confirm your deal is 'portable'.
+We review your current mortgage contract to confirm your deal is 'portable' and check for any restrictions.

 New Home Affordability

-We calculate if your current mortgage plus any additional borrowing is affordable.
+We calculate if your current mortgage amount plus any additional borrowing needed is affordable for your new purchase.

 Full Re-application

-Even though you're staying with the same lender, you must re-apply and pass current criteria.
+Even though you're staying with the same lender, you must re-apply and pass their current lending criteria.

 Simultaneous Completion

-We coordinate with your solicitor to ensure your sale and purchase complete on the same day.
+We coordinate with your solicitor to ensure your current home sale and new home purchase complete on the same day.

 Frequently Asked Questions